 This opens up a new browser window with Cloud Launcher.
 Follow the prompts to deploy a Windows instance with ASP.NET framework.
 It will take a few minutes for the deployment to finish.
 Once it's completed, you should see the new instance in the list of Compute Engine instances both in Visual Studio and Google Cloud console.

 To connect using remote desktop to the new virtual machine or save the publishing settings file (to use during deployments), you need to create a Windows username and password.
-Right-click on the newly created Compute Engine instance and choose Manage Windows credentials.
+Right-click on the newly created Compute Engine instance (which will start with "aspnet") and choose Manage Windows credentials.

 On the next screen, you can create a Windows user and a password (or let Visual Studio plugin generate one for you).
+If you see a "you need to have the beta component of Google Cloud SDK installed" error, follow the instructions to install beta components and then proceed with creating the user.
 Once the user is created, you should see it under list of users.

 There are other actions you can take on a Compute Engine instance from Visual Studio such as setting up firewall rules or stopping the instance.
 To see the full list, right-click on the instance.